Uzbekistan is full to the brim of Silk Road treasures so we've compiled a list of all the must-see sights.Read more...

 Get to know your Bactrian camel while riding across the sands of the Kyzylkum Desert © Maximum Exposure Productions

 The best camel treks are around Nurata in the Kyzylkum Desert, where you can ride across the dunes well away from roads and human habitation.

-Named after its red sand, it is the 11th-largest desert in the world and spreads across northern Uzbekistan and up into neighbouring Kazakhstan.
-From March to May and September to October, you can trek on foot or by camel from the village of Yangi Kazgan, just north of Lake Aidarkul, and camel treks of two days or more include accommodation in the camel hair yurts belonging to local Kazakh nomads.
-Expect to enjoy the best of local hospitality, from homemade bread dipped in still steaming camel milk to hunks of camel meat.
+Named after its red sand, it is the world’s 15th-largest desert, and spreads across northern Uzbekistan and up into neighbouring Kazakhstan.
+Between March and May, and September and October, you can trek a circuit on foot or by camel from the village of Yangi Kazgan, just west of Lake Aidarkul; camel treks of two days or more include accommodation in the camel-hair yurts belonging to local Kazakh nomads.
+Expect to enjoy the best of local hospitality, from homemade bread dipped in still-steaming camel milk, to hunks of camel meat.
 Beds are made up on the floor from piles of rainbow-coloured blankets and rugs, and you’ll often sleep cheek-by-jowl with other guests.
 You’ll never forget the experience, and certainly won’t get cold at night.